BlazeCodeDev/spotiflac-docker-vpn/README.md

 docker build -t spotiflac-docker-vpn .
 ```

-The Dockerfile uses `python:3.12-alpine` as the base and installs OpenVPN, WireGuard tools, iptables, ffmpeg, and the SpotiFLAC Python package.
-The build-time patch script runs during the image build so the patched library is baked in.
+The Dockerfile uses `python:3.12-alpine` as the base and installs OpenVPN, WireGuard tools, iptables, `su-exec`, ffmpeg, and a **pinned** version of the SpotiFLAC Python package.
+The build-time patch script runs during the image build so the patched library is baked in; the entrypoint re-runs it on every start so an in-place `SPOTIFLAC_VERSION` override is patched automatically.

 ### Placing your VPN config